Image via medium.com

 At least two neighborhoods of New York City were renamed to reflect grandiose aspirations of the developers — City Island and East New York.
 In the 1860s, Great Minneford Island in the Bronx was renamed City Island in order to attract investors to a vision of a port that could rival Manhattan.
 The Civil War ended that venture, and the island remained a quaint fishing village, but the incongruous name stuck.
 Similarly, East New York received its grandiose name in the 1830s when it was planned as a metropolis to rival Manhattan (a pattern begins to emerge here).

 It seems there is a Highlands or Riverside in almost every city.
 But some neighborhoods have distinctive names that not just evoke a sense of place, but are strikingly unusual and specific to their cities.

 The Ironbound (Newark, NJ) is named for the surrounding rail tracks.
 Back of the Yards (Chicago) refers to the stockyards that made Chicago (and Sinclair Lewis) famous.
 The Tenderloin in San Francisco has similar roots.
 There’s also an Up the Flint (Fall River, MA), Over-the-Rhine (Cincinnati, OH), and Foggy Bottom (Washington, DC).
-In New York City, there is a Utopia and Blissville in Queens and a Futurama in Brooklyn.
+In New York City, there is a Utopia and Blissville in Queens and a group of homes known as “Futurama” in the Flatlands section of Brooklyn with its own civic association (the Futurama Civic Association), detailed in this New York Times article.
 And the Garment District, just south of Hell’s Kitchen, was once known as the Devil’s Arcade.